Fill Your Puddick: Fish Recipes from Grandmother’s Kitchen

 Cooking up a storm –

-Posted on August 8, 2010, in Cuisine, Newfoundland Recipes and tagged cake, cod, cooking, fish, Frying pan, home, kitchen, Newfoundland, Olive oil, recipe, recreational fishery, Rural, salt pork.
+Posted on August 8, 2010, in Food & Beverage, Newfoundland Recipes and tagged cake, cod, cooking, fish, Frying pan, home, kitchen, Newfoundland, Olive oil, recipe, recreational fishery, Rural, salt pork.
 Bookmark the permalink.
 2 Comments.